Taiwan Affairs Office: History

+In July 1999, the Taiwan Affairs Office established the Taiwan.cn news website.
 In 2007, the Taiwan Affairs Office established the Association of Taiwan Investment Enterprises on the Mainland (ATIEM), consisting of Taiwanese businesses operating in Mainland China.
 Prior to the 2012 Taiwanese legislative and presidential elections, ATIEM organized discounted flights to Taiwan for Taishang to vote in Taiwanese elections.

-In July 1999, the Taiwan Affairs Office established the Taiwan.cn news website.
 In October 2025, Taiwan Affairs Office established a Facebook page where it issued bounties on key Taiwanese political figures.
+In the same month, it announced that it would start giving weekly press conferences from 25 October, doubling from the earlier biweekly schedule.